FastEndpoints/FastEndpoints/Src/Documentation/wiki/Misc-Conveniences.md

 the following properties are available to all endpoint classes.

 #### BaseURL (string)
-the base url of the current request in the form of `https://hostname:port/` (includes trailing slash).
+the base url of the current request in the form of `https://hostname:port/` (includes trailing slash). if your server is behind a proxy/gateway, use the [forwarded headers middleware](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer) to get the correct address.

 #### Config (IConfiguration)
 gives access to current configuration of the web app